LiangWenshuo1118/doc/example-of-param.md

      }
   },
 ```
 The training related keys specify the detalis of training tasks. "numb_models" specifies the number of models to be trained. "default_training_param" specify the training parameters for `deepmd-kit`.

 Here, 4 DP models will be trained in `00.train`.
-Detailed introduction of training parameters can be found [here] (https://github.com/deepmodeling/deepmd-kit).
+Detailed explanation of training parameters can be found at [DeePMD-kit’s documentation](https://docs.deepmodeling.com/projects/deepmd/en/master/).

-## exploration task
+## exploration

-The exploration task related keys in param.json is given as follows
+The exploration related keys in param.json is given as follows

 ```
   "model_devi_dt": 0.002,